From email marketing to foolproof lead nurturing

 The important thing for marketers to remember is that all communication must be deployed only after explicit permission has been sought from leads to contact them.
 The fallout from unsolicited communication is especially felt in email marketing campaigns where permission has not been sought.
 There is nothing more wasteful for both parties than trying to sell to those who don’t require what you offer.
 Respectful and meaningful communication goes a long way in meeting marketing goals and satisfying customers.

 Want to learn more about the ins and outs of introducing and improving Good Lead Nurturing?
-Find out more through our services here:
+Find out more through Xerago’ s marketing and advertising services here: